Al Fresco Dining Poolside Style

 I really wanted to set a different table so I opted to put a low table on the brick surrounding our pool.
 Isn’t it perfect for al fresco dining?

-So I borrowed the cushions from my outdoor seating area and used them for cushions on the ground.
+So, I borrowed the cushions from my outdoor seating area and used them for cushions on the ground.
 Kinda smart, right?

-I love that the flowers technically were reused and didn’t cost me anything to make.
-Isn’t it great that you can create this amazing dining experience without the set up costing anything extra?
 Always shop your home first and use things you already have.
 Use a table that you have never used for dining.
 Grab some cushions or pillows for seating if you want to use a low table.
-Just be thrifty and creative and you will love the end result.
+Just be thrifty and creative, and you will love the result.

 How to Make the DIY Reversible Placemats